Overview of PAYE Settlement Agreements: The Agreement

 - items that are already included in an employee’s tax code for the year in question

-Employers and Employees Records
+Employers and employees records

-- employees do not need to include PSA items in their returns for the year.
+- employees do not need to include PSA items in their returns for the tax year.
 PSA1130 explains what employers should tell employees about their PSA.